viet34tqc/notebook/interview.md

 ## What is rendering in React

-"Rendering" means that React is calling your component, which is a function Each render is a snapshot, like a photo taken by a camera, that shows what the UI should look like, based on the current application state.
+- "Rendering" means that React is calling your component, which is a function
+- Each render is a snapshot, like a photo taken by a camera, that shows what the UI should look like, based on the current application state.
+- Each render create their own scope, they work individually.
-The point of a re-render is to figure out how a state change should affect the user interface.
+- The point of a re-render is to figure out how a state change should affect the user interface.
 And so we need to re-render all potentially-affected components, to get an accurate snapshot.

 ## How to build a good component